Welcome-To-My-Repo/blancmange/README.md

 * `)`	writes word from r4 to coordinates in r1-r3
 * `I`	Read in a byte from default stream into r0
 * `O`	Write a byte to the default stream from r0
-* `w`	Write byte from r0 to memory address r5 plus offset r6
-* `W`	write word from r4 to memory address r5 plus offset r6
-* `j`	read byte from memory address r5 plus offset r6 to r0
+* `m`	Read byte from memory address r4 plus offset r5 to r0
-* `J`	read word from memory address r5 plus offser r6 to r4
+* `M`	Write byte from r0 to memory address r4 plus offset r6

 ---